 Raritan recommends that you open only one standalone MPC session at a time.
 Opening more than one standalone MPC session on the same client at the same time may cause performance problems and system errors.

-Important: MPC modem connectivity is supported on Windows®.
+Important: MPC modem connectivity is supported on the Windows® operating system.
 When working in Windows, use Standalone MPC.